gertrude-app/web/site/app/pages/docs/five-things-you-forgot-when-locking-down-your-kids-iphone.md

 {% callout alt=true %}

-These steps are nearly identical to the fix for Spotlight searching, except for what setting to disable in step 2.
+These steps are nearly identical to the fix for _Internet Content in Searches_, except for what setting to disable in step 2.

 {% /callout %}

 **Step 1.** Temporarily _allow_ the use of Siri by going to: Settings > Screen Time > Content & Privacy Restrictions > Allowed Apps.
-(If you don't allow the use of Siri, the settings screen we need to use next will be hidden and inaccessible.)
+(We need Siri enabled to get to the settings shown below.)

 {% image src="lockdown-iphone/allowed-apps.png" caption="Go to 'Allowed Apps'" alt="what you forgot locking down your kid's iPhone: Screen Time -> Content & Privacy Restrictions > Allowed Apps" /%}

-Then, _temporarily allow_ Siri & Dictation (you'll disable it again once we get the look up internet search disabled).
+Tap to **temporarily enable** Siri & Dictation.

 {% image src="lockdown-iphone/enable-siri-dictation.png" caption="Temporarily <b>enable</b> Siri" alt="what you forgot locking down your kid's iPhone: temporarily enable Siri to fix the other settings" /%}

-**Step 2.** Back in the _main settings screen_, you should now be able to see an option for **Siri & Search**
+**Step 2.** Go back to the _main settings screen_, where you should now be able to see an option for **Siri & Search**

 {% image src="lockdown-iphone/siri-search-main.png" caption="Now you can go back to 'Settings > Siri & Search'" alt="what you forgot locking down your kid's iPhone: now you can find 'Siri & Search' under the main Settings screen" /%}